 The Osteria at Domenico Winery is a playful eatery and bar, drawing inspiration from an aspiring post-war Italy, where street cafes were brimming with life and passion.
-Keeping up with the tradition of Italian Osterie, we offer timeless fare like chiccetti (small plates), pizza, casual bites, wine, and espresso.
+Keeping up with the tradition of Italian Osterie, we offer timeless fare like cicchetti (small plates), pizza, casual bites, wine, and espresso.
 We also have to-go bites like sandwiches and paninis for those on their lunch break.
-Join us for lunch, dinner, or happy hour five days a week.
+Join us for a wine tasting, small bites, lunch, or dinner five days a week.

 Set against a black and white interior that evokes the spirit of 1950’s Italy, the Osteria features an open view kitchen, burnished concrete walls, and Calacatta marble wine bar, conjuring feelings of nostalgia lifted from an Italian postcard.
 This bright eatery, where vintage style meets contemporary spirit, sits apart from the rest with its simple sophistication and old fashioned character.
 We are a counter-service restaurant, so please stop by the cashier to order your food before taking a seat.
 If you’re visiting us for a wine tasting, to buy bottles, to become a VIP Wine Club member, or to make a Wine Club pickup, you can head straight to the wine bar.